What is a Stretch Program?

 I wanted a good mixture of all positions and portfolios, so I recruited: 3 designers, 4 developers and 3 product managers of all seniority levels across 9 different portfolios.

-These participants were chosen under the advisement of my PM - these are employees who are working closest to our a11y efforts or are a11y champions of their teams.
+These participants were chosen under the advisement of my PM - these are employees who are working closest to our accessibility efforts or are the accessibility champions of their teams.

 Findings and Insights

 After speaking with participants, I synthesized my findings and grouped them into the following common themes.

 I learned that there was an awareness issue around Confluence, 3/10 participants were unaware that the Confluence page existed until the day of the interview.
 This led to participants creating new content and guidelines for their teams which resulted in repeated content.

 Participants are accessing other resources before coming to Confluence, either because it’s not part of their workflow or they’re just not aware of it.
 They seem to lean toward internet searches, searching the company google drive, or asking other team members because it’s quicker to get answers.

 Confluence does not seem to be a part of workflows that are not related to the development team because it is simply not used by those respective teams.

 Confluence is a place to learn the basics.
 Once that is achieved, participants find their own way to implement learnings.